Nantes Uncovered: Secrets of the Dukes’ City

 Over the years, the garden became one of France's significant botanical sites, growing and evolving with plants brought home from global voyages.
 The gardens are home to over 10,000 plant species, extensive camellia collections with over 600 varieties, national magnolia collections, lianas and impressive cacti and succulents in its refurbished winter garden.

-Pop Into a Traveling Carnival
+Chase the Magic of a Traveling Carnival

 Still, this fair was unique in its own right.
 Squeezed into the streets of Nantes, colorful games and wild rides beckoned visitors to partake.

-Wander the Streets of Nantes
+Wander the Cobblestone Streets of Nantes

 Nantes Cathedral, or Cathédrale Saint-Pierre-et-Saint-Paul, is a stunning Flamboyant Gothic cathedral famous for its incredibly long construction (1434-1891), impressive height and Renaissance tomb of François II and Margaret of Foix.
 In old town, with a distinctive white stone facade and impressive twin towers, the cathedral houses a nave reaching 123 feet high, taller than Notre Dame in Paris.
 It also features beautiful stained glass windows and a crypt, a museum on the cathedral’s history.